-- a.
-Identify and state types of procurement. - b.
-Identify and describe procurement methods. - c.
-Describe the tendering process. - d.
-Identify and describe tender documents.
+- Identify and state types of procurement. a. - Identify and describe procurement b. methods. - C. Describe the tendering process. - Identify and describe tender documents. d.

-7.3 PART III Introduction to Office Management and Practices
+7.3 PART III Introduction to Office Management and Practices (15%)

-7.3.1 Office Management and Mechanization
+Office Management and Mechanization 7.3.1